-Dominic Raab dismisses fears that Putin will use nuclear weapons as ‘rhetoric’
+Dominic Raab dismisses Putin’s threats to use nuclear weapons as ‘rhetoric’

-Amid report that Kremlin is claiming Ukraine is developing dirty nuclear bomb – a possible pretext for pressing the button – deputy prime minister says it is just ‘brinkmanship’
+Amid reports that the Kremlin is claiming Ukraine is developing a dirty nuclear bomb – a possible pretext for pressing the button – the deputy prime minister says it is just ‘brinkmanship’

 Dominic Raab has dismissed fears that Vladimir Putin will use nuclear weapons in the Ukraine crisis, calling his threats “rhetoric and brinkmanship”.